 General Data Protection Regulation (GDPR)

-The EU GDPR will be enforced from 25 May 2018, and it is the culmination of years of work by the EU to reform Data Protection regulation into a Union-wide framework instead of a patchwork of country-specific legislations.
-The GDPR affects all organizations that hold personal data on EU citizens, regardless of where the organization is based in the world.
-The maximum fines for non-compliance are the higher of €20m and 4% of the organization’s worldwide turnover.
-The GDPR will affect all organisations including those in the third sector.
+The EU GDPR is the culmination of years of work by the EU to reform Data Protection regulation into a Union-wide framework instead of a patchwork of country-specific legislations.
+The GDPR affects all organisations - including those in the Third Sector - that hold personal data on EU citizens, regardless of where they are based in the world.
+The maximum fines for non-compliance are the higher of €20m and 4% of the organisation’s worldwide turnover.

 WHAT IS THE GDPR?
 The EU General Data Protection Regulation (GDPR) is a new law that strengthens privacy for EU citizens.

 WHO DOES THE GDPR AFFECT?
-All organizations that hold personally identifiable data on EU citizens.
-Even organizations based outside of the EU must comply.
+All organisations that hold personally identifiable data on EU citizens.
+Even organisations based outside of the EU must comply.

 WHEN DOES GDPR START?
 Enforcement begins on 25 May 2018.
 Many countries start implementing sooner.